tombaczynski/Hisense-A6L/rooting.md

 ### Steps to download from phone required partitions (using Windows as OS)
 >[!WARNING]
->Use proper XML scheme for operating w partitions Using *Qfil* software download partions:
+>Use proper XML scheme for operating w partitions Using *Qfil* software download partitions:
 - `boot`
 - `recovery`
 - `vbmeta`